verilog-to-routing/vtr-verilog-to-routing/blifexplorer/README.md

 # BlifExplorer
 Odin II visualization tool

-The tool visualizes blif files created by Odin II.
+The tool visualizes blif files.
 It allows to explore the netlist as well as to visualize the step based simulation using random input vectors.

 Installation: